Wuvist/sgx3000/proposal_draft.md

 We would analysis all 712 SGX securities's price history available from Yahoo Finance between 2000-01-01 and 2024-02-29.
 We evaluate analysis result from price history before 2024-01-01 and come out with few trading strategies.
 And then back test these strategies with data between 2024-01-01 and 2024-02-29.

 Steps for price history analysis:

-* Re-adjust history prices by adding back dividends
+- Re-adjust history prices by adding back dividends
-* Group securities into industries
+- Group securities into industries
-* Analyse data of past 1/2/5/10/20 year:
+- Analyze data of past 1/2/5/10/20 year:
-  * Recalculate alpha & beta in CAPM model for each security/industry
+  - Recalculate alpha & beta in CAPM model for each security/industry
-    * Risk free yield: 2.5% (interest rate of CPF ordinary account)
+    - Risk free yield: 2.5% (interest rate of CPF ordinary account)
-    * Market yield: SPDR Straits Times Index ETF(ES3)
+    - Market yield: SPDR Straits Times Index ETF(ES3)
-  * Find correlation among securities: 1 days/ 5days(i.e. 1 week) lag
+  - Find correlation among securities: 1 days/ 5days(i.e. 1 week) lag
-* Manually evaluate the result
+- Manually evaluate the result
-* Propose different trading strategies:
+- Propose different trading strategies:
-  * Highest Jensen's alpha
+  - Highest Jensen's alpha
-  * Highest Sharpe ratio / Treynor index
+  - Highest Sharpe ratio / Treynor index
-  * Porfolio with lowest risk
+  - Portfolio with lowest risk
-  * Buy & sell following major stocks, like DBS
+  - Buy & sell following major stocks, like DBS
-  * Forecast major stock using AR model
+  - Forecast major stock using AR model
-* Back test with 2024 data
+- Back test with 2024 data

-All our data & analyse code are open sourced at: https://github.com/Wuvist/sgx3000
+All our data & analyze code are open sourced at: https://github.com/Wuvist/sgx3000

 # Conclusion

-Not for investment advise, our analysis shows that SGX could be an diversifiying option for investors.
+Not for investment advise, our analysis shows that SGX could be an diversifying option for investors.